disawat/hyperskill/ClassificationOfHandwrittenDigits/task.md

 Objectives:
 1. Import sklearn implementations of the classifiers from the description and the accuracy scorer;
-2. Since you are going to train a lot of models, implementing the following function will make the process fast and convenient:

-# the function
-def fit_predict_eval(model, features_train, features_test, target_train, target_test):
-    # here you fit the model
-    # make a prediction
-    # calculate accuracy and save it to score
-    print(f'Model: {model}\nAccuracy: {score}\n')

-# example
-# code
-fit_predict_eval(
-        model=KNeighborsClassifier(),
-        features_train=x_train,
-        features_test=x_test,
-        target_train=y_train,
-        target_test=y_test
-    )
-# output
-# >>> Model: KNeighborsClassifier()
-# >>> Accuracy: 0.1234

-3. Initialize the models with default parameters.
+2. Initialize the models with default parameters.
 Some of the algorithms have randomness, so you need to set random_state=40 to receive reproducible results;
-4. Fit the models;
+3. Fit the models;
-5. Make predictions and print the accuracies.
+4. Make predictions and print the accuracies.
 Make sure that the program prints the models and their results in the following order: K-nearest Neighbors, Decision Tree, Logistic Regression, and Random Forest;
-6. Which model performs better?
+5. Which model performs better?
 Print the answer, including the model's name without parameters, and its accuracy.
 Round the result to the third decimal place.

 ## Stage 4/5: Data preprocessing
 At this stage, we will improve model performance by preprocessing the data.
 We will see how normalization affects the accuracy.
 Recall that normalization scales values of features from 0 to 1.